mrocklin/multipledispatch/docs/design.md

 ```

 For notational convenience dispatchers leverage Python's decorator syntax to
-register functions they we define them.
+register functions as we define them.

 ```Python
 f = Dispatcher('f')